Computing higher Leray-Serre spectral sequences of towers of fibrations: Preliminaries

 \section{Preliminaries}

 We devote this section to presenting preliminary notions and results that will be helpful to understand the rest of the work.
-After introducing the notion of spectral system, we recall some definitions on simplicial sets and principal fibrations, that we will need to introduce our simplicial version of the Serre spectral system.
+After introducing the notion of spectral system, we recall some definitions on simplicial sets and principal fibrations, that we will need to introduce our simplicial version of the higher Leray--Serre spectral sequence.
 Then, we illustrate the effective homology technique and recall some results in homological perturbation theory that we will need to use effective homology in our context.
-We conclude the section presenting some algorithms to compute spectral systems in general situations, which will be useful to better understand the specific methods we developed for the Serre spectral system.
+We conclude the section presenting some algorithms to compute spectral systems in general situations, which will be useful to better understand the specific methods we developed for the higher Leray--Serre spectral sequence.

 Throughout this work, we denote the composition of two maps $f:X\to Y$ and $g:Y\to Z$ by $g f$.
 If not specified otherwise, all the modules we consider are $\Z$-modules.